Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Introduction

 In summary, the main contributions of this paper include:

-\begin{itemize} \item We introduce Dramaturge, a plug-and-play framework for iterative coarse-to-fine narrative script refinement, which can be easily integrated into existing methods to facilitate in-depth reviews and revisions. \item We propose a task and feature oriented divide-and-conquer strategy to achieve coordinated review and revision across multiple granularities and locations in scripts.
-This approach enables high-level strategies to guide local modifications while preserving contextual consistency. \item Comprehensive experiments show that Dramaturge significantly outperforms all strong baselines, improving upon the original scripts by 53.4\% in script-level overall quality and 66.7\% in scene-level details, and surpassing the strongest baseline by 8.3\% and 19.9\%, respectively. \end{itemize}
+\begin{itemize}[topsep=0pt,itemsep=2pt,parsep=0pt] \item We introduce Dramaturge, a plug-and-play framework for iterative coarse-to-fine narrative script refinement, which can be easily integrated into existing methods to facilitate in-depth reviews and revisions. \item We propose a task and feature oriented divide-and-conquer strategy to achieve coordinated review and revision across multiple granularities and locations in scripts.
+This approach enables high-level strategies to guide local modifications while preserving contextual consistency. \item Comprehensive experiments show that Dramaturge significantly outperforms all strong baselines, improving upon the original scripts by 53.2\% in script-level overall quality and 65.1\% in scene-level details, and surpassing the strongest baseline by 8.2\% and 18.4\%, respectively. \end{itemize}